Aimee Stephens Dead, Michigan Woman At Center Of Landmark Transgender Civil Rights Case Dies At Age 59

 Activists in the transgender community say that their right to earn a living and support their families is at stake in the case.

-Stephens was fired from her job as a funeral home director and embalmer R.G. and G.R.
+Stephens was reportedly fired from her job as funeral home director and embalmer at R.G. and G.R.
 Harris Funeral Homes in Garden City in 2013 after she told her boss that she was planning to transition from a man to a woman and was going to begin dressing in woman’s clothing.

-At the time, Stephens had been living for years as a transgender woman outside of work, but had not yet come out to her colleagues.
+At the time, Stephens had been living for years as a transgender woman outside of work but had not yet come out to her colleagues.

 Her case began in 2014 when the Equal Employment Opportunity Commission sued Harris Homes, which operates three funeral homes in Michigan.
 Thomas Rost, the owner of Harris Homes, claimed at the time that Stephens’ dress would be a distraction to grieving families.
-In 2018, the U.S. Circuit Court of Appeals ruled against Rost, ruling in part that discriminating on the basis of transgender status is “necessarily” discrimination on the basis of sex.
+In 2018, the U.S. Circuit Court of Appeals decided against Rost, ruling in part that discriminating on the basis of transgender status is “necessarily” discrimination on the basis of sex.

 Stephens was born Anthony Stephens, and she grew up in Fayetteville, North Carolina.
 Initially, she wanted to be a pastor, but after a year in seminary, she left and decided to begin working in funeral homes in order to comfort families in their most difficult hours.

-In spite of the financial strain she’s been under as a result of losing her job, Stephens told The Detroit News in 2019 that she didn’t regret challenging Harris Homes’ decision to fire her.
+In spite of the financial strain she had been under as a result of losing her job, Stephens told The Detroit News in 2019 that she didn’t regret challenging Harris Homes’ decision to fire her.
 She also said she was optimistic about the Supreme Court ruling, which is expected in July.

 “If you’re part of the human race, which we all are, we all deserve the same basic rights.
 We’re not asking for anything special.
 We’re just asking to be treated like other people are,” Stephens said at the time.